pixelspark/warp/README.md

 Warp allows you to convert and analyze (very) large databases with ease at the speed of light.
 In Warp, you work on a small subset of the data, after which Warp repeats your actions on the entire dataset.
 Unlike most data analysis apps, you do not have to type any codes in Warp.

-* Read data from files (e.g. CSVs), databases (MySQL, PostgreSQL or SQLite) or even big data warehouses (RethinkDB and Facebook Presto)
+* Read data from files (e.g. CSVs) and databases (MySQL, PostgreSQL or SQLite)

 * Effortlessly juggle around data between files and databases by simply dragging-and-dropping!
-Load CSV files into MySQL or transfer a PostgreSQL table to a RethinkDB table by just dragging one to the other.
+Load CSV files into MySQL or transfer a PostgreSQL table to  MySQLa table by just dragging one to the other.

 * Efficiently analyze large datasets: Warp works closely together with databases to deliver the best performance.